port-labs/port-docs/docs/create-self-service-experiences/setup-backend/jenkins-pipeline/jenkins-pipeline.md

 For advanced configuration of your Jenkins webhook trigger, check out the [Generic webhook trigger](https://plugins.jenkins.io/generic-webhook-trigger/) plugin page!
 :::

+### Setting up the Port action

-And now you are ready to trigger your pipeline using Port!
-All that is left is to create a Port [Webhook Action](../webhook/)!
+And now you are ready to trigger your pipeline using Port.
+All that is left is to create a Port [Webhook Action](../webhook/).
 Here is an example for an action which will trigger the webhook we just set up:

 ```json showLineNumbers